appium/appium-xcuitest-driver/docs/execute-methods.md

 Removes the given application from the device under test.
 An [offload application]((https://discussions.apple.com/thread/254887240)) also can be removed.

-Note that `appium:fullReset` or `appium:enforceAppInstall` capability may not uninstall such offload application in the new session request.
+Note that `appium:fullReset` or `appium:enforceAppInstall` capability may not uninstall such offload application state in a new session request.
-If the application under test could be offload state, please start a new session without `appium:app` nor `appium:bundleId`, then uninstall the bundle id explicitly with this `mobile:removeApp` command before installing new application with [`mobile: installApp`](#mobile-installapp).
-Such offline application would keep the local data without explicit uninstallation.
+If the application under test could be offload state like previously failed to install the application or configured as offload, please start a new session without `appium:app` nor `appium:bundleId`, then uninstall the bundle id explicitly with this [`mobile: removeApp`](#mobile-removeapp) before installing a new application with [`mobile: installApp`](#mobile-installapp).
+Such offline application state would keep the local data without explicit uninstallation by [`mobile: removeApp`](#mobile-removeapp).

 #### Arguments